2200x300_2026_New_Years_Promo_Banners

 Can I take CBD with my prescription medication?

 CBD is metabolized by the liver using the exact same enzyme many prescription drug treatments use, too.
 Taking CBD with other prescription medicines may interfere with their breakdown and absorption.
-This interaction may potentially reduce the effect of one or both medicines leading to a decrease in effectiveness over time.
+This interaction may reduce the effectiveness of one or both medicines, leading to decreased effectiveness over time.

 You should always consult with your doctor before adding CBD to your wellness plan if you take any prescription medication or over-the-counter drugs.